DELICIAS RESTAURANT

 🍽️ American ℹ️ Categories are auto-assigned based on restaurant names and may not be 100% accurateSign in to watch restaurants and track them on your watchlist.

-How is this score calculated? →DELICIAS RESTAURANT in MIAMI currently holds an InspectFL Health Score of 71.8 out of 100 — a C grade — a noticeable pattern of violations across recent inspections.
+How is this score calculated? →DELICIAS RESTAURANT in MIAMI currently holds an InspectFL Health Score of 66.2 out of 100 — an F grade — a serious pattern of repeat or critical violations.
 This restaurant has 3 inspections on record from Florida DBPR, with the most recent inspection on April 15, 2026.
-Across those visits, inspectors documented 27 total violations — 1 critical, 11 major, 15 minor.
+Across those visits, inspectors documented 38 total violations — 1 critical, 12 major, 25 minor.

 Start with the newest inspection, then verify the pattern